See all

 Includes

-When you book a tour you'll also receive one month of RBO Stream for free and 10% off in the Royal Ballet and Opera Shop and Royal Opera House café.
+On the day of your tour, you will receive 10% off in the Royal Ballet and Opera Shop and Royal Opera House café.
 Simply show your tour ticket at the till, valid on the day of your tour.
+After your tour, you'll receive an email providing one month's access to RBOStream for £1.00.

 Tours Information